-Following our extensive sustainable brand criteria, powered by Remake, each brand receives scores for transparency, maker well-being, environmental sustainability, material sustainability, and leadership.
+Following our extensive sustainable brand criteria, each brand receives scores for transparency, maker well-being, environmental sustainability, material sustainability, and leadership.
 In order for a brand to be considered sustainable, they need to score at least 50 points.
 We’ll go over the good, the bad, and where there is room for improvement.

 This week we finish off the #fiveweeksoffails series with a staple of modern fashion: Banana Republic.

 As one of the larger members of Gap Inc., Banana Republic operates an impressive 700 stores worldwide.
 Known for its clean and simple design, Banana Republic has become a go-to for many young professionals looking to spruce up their wardrobe.

 In response to growing concerns about fast fashion, Banana Republic has launched its Better Republic movement.
 The launch included sustainability goals, a clothing recycling program, and of course, a product line.

 While this line may look promising, is it really enough to make Banana Republic a sustainable brand?
 Let’s get into it.

 The Results – How Ethical is Banana Republic?